1997alon/SharingFront/README.md

   - View and search topics
   - Edit content (only if authorized)
   - Send and receive messages (e.g., authorization requests)
+  - update topics
+  - check authrizations
+  - look up at your own topics

 ---